The ecosystem

 Protocol-level guarantees, not just glue code

 RCAN is designed for environments where authentication, replay, and revocation matter — drone swarms, manipulator arms, mobile robots talking over LoRa.
-A few of the load-bearing details from the spec:

 Three signing profiles

-Classical Ed25519, post-quantum pqc-v1, and hybrid pqc-hybrid-v1 — XOR of both, requires breaking both channels.
-Shipped in rcan-spec v2.3.0.
+Classical Ed25519, post-quantum pqc-v1, and hybrid pqc-hybrid-v1 — XOR of both, requiring an attacker to break both channels.

 Three transport tiers

-RCAN-HTTP (64 KB), RCAN-Compact (CBOR, 512 B), RCAN-Minimal (fixed 32 B binary).
-The 32-byte ESTOP frame fits in a single LoRa SF12 packet — ~1 s transmit at the lowest spread factor.
+RCAN-HTTP (64 KB), RCAN-Compact (CBOR, 512 B), and RCAN-Minimal — a fixed 32-byte ESTOP frame that fits in a single LoRa packet.

-ESTOP-priority QoS + offline mode
+ESTOP-priority QoS

 Compliance